 Do I need a paid plan to sell AI music?

 Usually, yes.
 Most platforms restrict commercial use to paid tiers and limit free tiers to personal use.
-Always confirm against the current terms.
+Always confirm against the current terms, and remember the rights generally attach to the plan you held when the track was generated.

 Can I sell AI music on streaming services?